 But whether abusive conduct comes from a coworker or a supervisor, whether it's blatant or subtle, whether it occurs in an elevator or through offensive text messages . . .

-... if the behavior is so pervasive and severe that a "Reasonable Person" would say it's creating a "Hostile Environment," it may be grounds for disciplinary action or termination-
+... if the behavior is so pervasive and severe that a "Reasonable Person" would say it's creating a "Hostile Environment," it's illegal, and it may be grounds for disciplinary action or termination-even a lawsuit.

-even a lawsuit.